Installation

 // /pages/metadata.js

-// This metadata is always available for every page
+// This metadata is available to every page

 export const metadata = [